 Various data sources are used to track progress of the indicators and data availability varies between one (e.g., housing completions) and five years (e.g., modal split).
-Updated data that's not available for existing indicators from the 2020 report such as Employment Growth and Modal Split are also included in this year's report.
-The data needed to update some of these indicators are not available at a regular interval but staff will continue to report when data becomes available.
+The data needed to update these indicators are not all available at a regular interval but subsequent reports will be updated when data becomes available.